facebookresearch/TreeNLG/README.md

 }
 ```

-#### We are currently preparing the dataset and code for release, and plan to add them to this repository as soon as possible.
-Stay tuned for updates!
+## Data

-Our dataset contains ~34K examples of complex natural language responses in the **weather** domain.
+Our dataset contains ~31K examples of complex natural language responses in the **weather** domain and ~51k in **E2E** challenge.
 Each response was collected by providing annotators with a *user query*, a *compositional meaning representation* (with discourse relations and dialog acts), and a *context*.
+Currently *context* is not provided yet but we will release soon.
 All of these are made available in our dataset.
 See our linked paper for more details.

+#### We are currently preparing code for release, and plan to add them to this repository as soon as possible.
+Stay tuned for updates!

 ### License